DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

 ![Template 2](../assets/lesson-3/link-template-2.png)

-In order to get rid of the link fragment, that overflows beyond our arrowhead, we can shorten the link using the `fromShortLength` property.
+In order to get rid of the link fragment that overflows beyond our arrowhead, we can shorten the link using the `fromShortLength` property.
 ``` javascript
 export const createLinkTemplate = () =>
     $(